No B.S. Time Management for Entrepreneurs

 - Be certain the delegate understands what is to be done - never assuming you've successfully communicated.

-- Explain why it is to be done as you prescribing it to be done.
-Should be room for differences of opinions about the execution and you should encourage it.
+- Explain why it is to be done as you are prescribing it to be done.
+Should be room for differences of opinion about the execution, and you should encourage it.

 - Establish what defines a successful outcome.

 - Set a deadline for completion or progress report (see Chapter 8).